 Finish the Porch Flooring

 Though the porch is not yet complete, it is easier to finish the porch flooring at this point since the surface is still free of obstructing railing.
 If you choose pressure-treated two-by-sixes for your flooring, it is recommended that you use a solid color exterior acrylic-latex paint.
-For redwood, cedar, ipe, or other wood with a beautiful natural appearance, you may want to use a clear or lightly toned deck sealant or a penetrative oil.
+For redwood, cedar, ipe, or other wood with a beautifully natural appearance, you may want to use a clear or lightly toned deck sealant or a penetrative oil.

 Porch Building Options